ifarah/ifarah.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Political Science, ITAM, 2009
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Social Sciences, University of Chicago, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in City & Regional Science, UC Berkeley, 2024 (expected)

 Work experience
 ======